Nenagh: Modern buildings

 The new Civic Offices on the Limerick Road house Tipperary County Council offices.
 Designed by ABK Architects, the building won international recognition for its design.

 Nenagh Hospital, known locally as St. Joseph's Hospital, located on the Thurles Road (c1940).
 It is the only general hospital in north Tipperary.
-Built in the International Style of mostly flat roof and rendered walls the hospital was retro-fitted with uPVC windows at a later date.
+Built in the International Style of mostly flat roof and rendered walls, the hospital was retro-fitted with uPVC windows at a later date.
 There is an adjoining mortuary church with notable mosaics and stained glass.

 Transport

 Nenagh is situated on the R445 Regional Road, which links it to the M7.
-The M7 by-passes the town to the south and provides high quality access to the cities of Limerick and Dublin.
+The M7 by-passes the town to the south and provides access to the cities of Limerick and Dublin.
 The N52 National Secondary Route to Birr (and through the Midlands to Dundalk) starts/terminates south of Nenagh, at a junction with the M7.
-This route also bypasses Nenagh to the north and connects with the M7 to the west of the town towards Limerick.
+This route also bypasses Nenagh to the north and connects with the M7 to the west of the town, towards Limerick.